 Directory information includes the following: name, GLCC address and telephone number, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and participation in officially recognized activities.
 Only the Registrar's Office disseminates directory information.
 All inquiries for such information should be forwarded to the Registrar.
 Students may see the Registrar to request non-disclosure of directory information.
-This request must be made in writing by the end of the add/drop period each semester.
+This request must be made in writing by the add/drop date each semester.